Chapter 2 5 questions Graded in-browser Saved locally

 At constant speed of sound, doubling the frequency halves the wavelength.

-• Wavelength is λ = c / f.
-Higher frequency means shorter wavelength.
+• Wavelength is λ = c / f; at the same sound speed, a higher frequency gives a shorter wavelength.